tacodeDev/dev-starter/content/tezos_starter_02_smartpy.md

 In this section, you will learn how to make your contracts smart, by routing their control flow.

 ### Variant

+> makes no sense to use it in smartpy i think

 A *variant* type can define a type depending on different cases.

 **Definition**